Russell Sao Paulo pole a 'milestone' for Mercedes

 The team put their last major upgrade package on the car at the United States Grand Prix two races ago, and they were in contention for victory both in Austin and Mexico a week later.

 Shovlin said: "The upgrade in Austin has given us a good step of performance.
-The car still has vices we need to get on top of and those are still present but we are just going a bit quicker with the same problems and fixing them we are going to need a new car to do that."
+The car still has vices we need to get on top of and those are still present, but we are just going a bit quicker with the same problems and fixing them."

 And he said this had given the team hope that they were going in the right direction for 2023.

-"From an engineering point of view, we are getting some kind of confidence that the things we're doing are right, that we can bring an update and it makes the car go quicker, has been enormously reassuring," Shovlin said, "because we are going into a three-month period when're you don't have these tests of how good you are and whether you're going in the right direction.
+"From an engineering point of view, we are getting some kind of confidence that the things we're doing are right, that we can bring an update and it makes the car go quicker, has been enormously reassuring, because we are going into a three-month period when you don't have these tests of how good you are and whether you're going in the right direction.

 "So setting ourselves on a path where you know you can deliver performance has been useful.

 "It has been a very tough year for all the staff.
-We are working harder than we've ever worked and had nothing to show for it for month after month and you're just pushing on trying to find a direction and results and it's enormously satisfying (to do so).
+We are working harder than we've ever worked and had nothing to show for it for month after month, and you're just pushing on trying to find a direction and results and it's enormously satisfying [to do so].

 "There is a huge amount of belief in the team and it will certainly fuel the motivation over the winter to try and get back to where we want to be, which is at the front."